Jon-Biz/GettableTechDemo/README.md

 ## Schema

-If it is not obvious, there are two schemas on the mongodb database: the restaurant one, which holds static restaurant data, and the Users, which holds an array containing a key/value pairs for each restaurant the user has reveiwed.
+If it is not obvious from the API, there are two schemas on the mongodb database: the restaurant one, which holds static restaurant data, and the Users, which holds an array containing a key/value pairs for each restaurant the user has reveiwed.

 ##Tests